 Uses of Lilies

-Oh, Lily – these are so adored in ornamental gardens or indoor potted plants!
-If you’d like to share its beauty with some dear, you may also have it beautifully arranged in a floral bouquet or vase.
+Oh, lily – these are so adored in ornamental gardens or indoor potted plants!
+If you’d like to share its beauty with a loved one, you may also have it in beautiful floral arrangements or many bouquets.

 But Lilies do not only have horticultural uses, in fact, these plants are also used in the culinary industry and as well folkloric medicine.
 In the Middle East, various Lilium species are used as fresh or cooked delicacies and dishes!
 For example, the Easter Lily bulbs are considered a delicacy food when the stamens are removed!
 It can be added to fresh salads or cooked along in soups and rice dishes.